samabebe/samabebe/IT-Asset-Manager/README.md

 ## Why I Built This

-> As an aspiring IT Support and Asset Coordinator, I created this tool to solve a real-world need: tracking IT equipment in environments without full-scale ITAM software.
+> I created this tool to solve a real-world need: tracking IT equipment in environments without full-scale ITAM software.
 This project demonstrates my scripting skills, automation mindset, and ability to create practical solutions that save time and reduce asset loss.

 	•	Improved Efficiency: Significantly reduced the time it takes to track, update, and audit IT assets by replacing manual spreadsheets with an interactive script.
 	•	Lower Risk of Asset Loss: By assigning unique Asset IDs and tracking status/location, the tool minimizes asset misplacement or oversight.